Post job

 An Exercise Specialist creates exercise plans designed to improve health for clients, such as those at high risk for heart, metabolic, or lung disease.
 They work at health clubs, hotels, gyms, and hospitals.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that athletic trainer responsibilities requires skills like "student athletes," "athletic injuries," "athletic events," and "osha."
-But an exercise specialist might use skills, such as, "customer service," "physical therapy," "blood pressure," and "acsm."
+For example, resumes show us that athletic trainer responsibilities requires skills like "student athletes," "athletic injuries," "athletic events," and "osha."
+But an exercise specialist might use other skills in their typical duties, such as, "customer service," "physical therapy," "blood pressure," and "acsm."

-On the topic of education, exercise specialists earn similar levels of education than athletic trainers.
-In general, they're 4.2% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.
+Exercise specialists earn similar levels of education than athletic trainers in general.
+They're 4.2% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.

 Physical therapists are health care professionals who diagnose and treat patients with health conditions and limited ability to move and perform daily activities.
 They help in restoring physical function and mobility and teach how to properly use therapeutic exercise techniques.
 They also help promote overall wellness and encourage healthier and more active lifestyles.
 They design a recovery plan unique for every patient, provide treatment and therapy to help improve and manage their condition.
 They provide care to all kinds of individuals, from newborns to people at the end of their life.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an athletic trainer is likely to be skilled in "cpr," "compassion," "athletic events," and "osha," while a typical sports medicine coordinator is skilled in "physical therapy," "ekg," "drug screens," and "clerkship."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an athletic trainer is likely to be skilled in "cpr," "compassion," "athletic events," and "osha," while a typical sports medicine coordinator is skilled in "physical therapy," "ekg," "drug screens," and "clerkship."

-Sports medicine coordinators are known to earn similar educational levels when compared to athletic trainers.
-Additionally, they're 2.0% less likely to graduate with a Master's Degree, and 0.6% less likely to earn a Doctoral Degree.
+Sports medicine coordinators typically earn similar educational levels compared to athletic trainers.
+Specifically, they're 2.0% less likely to graduate with a Master's Degree, and 0.6% less likely to earn a Doctoral Degree.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between athletic trainers and physical therapists, there are some differences that are important to note.
 For one, an athletic trainer might have more use for skills like "cpr," "patient care," "student athletes," and "athletic injuries."
-Meanwhile, some physical therapists might include skills like "home health," "quality care," "physical therapy," and "treatment programs" on their resume.
+Meanwhile, some responsibilities of physical therapists require skills like "home health," "quality care," "physical therapy," and "treatment programs. "

-Physical therapists reach similar levels of education when compared to athletic trainers.
-The difference is that they're 2.5% more likely to earn a Master's Degree less, and 16.2% more likely to graduate with a Doctoral Degree.
+Physical therapists reach similar levels of education compared to athletic trainers, in general.
+The difference is that they're 2.5% more likely to earn a Master's Degree, and 16.2% more likely to graduate with a Doctoral Degree.